timlabs/uscode/United States Code/TITLE 07-AGRICULTURE/CHAPTER 055-DEPARTMENT OF AGRICULTURE/CHAPTER 055-DEPARTMENT OF AGRICULTURE.md

 ### §2254b.
 Availability of funds appropriated for Agricultural Research Service for research related to tobacco or tobacco products; exception
 * On and after December 26, 2007, none of the funds appropriated under this heading shall be available to carry out research related to the production, processing, or marketing of tobacco or tobacco products: _Provided further_, That on and after December 26, 2007, this paragraph shall not apply to research on the medical, biotechnological, food, and industrial uses of tobacco.

+### §2254c.
+Research
+* There is appropriated, out of any funds in the Treasury not otherwise appropriated, $20,000,000 for fiscal year 2021 and each fiscal year thereafter for the Agricultural Research Service to address gaps in nutrition research at the critical intersections of responsive agriculture, quality food production, and human nutrition and health.

 ### §2255.
 Membership in International Wheat Advisory Committee, International Sugar Council, etc.
 * The Secretary of Agriculture is authorized to expend funds, available for agricultural conservation, adjustment, and land use programs, for the share of the United States as a member of the International Wheat Advisory Committee, the International Sugar Council, or like events or bodies concerned with the objectives of said program, together with traveling and other necessary expenses relating thereto: _Provided_, That expenditures under this authority shall not be made unless provision is made therefor in the applicable appropriation and the cost thereof is not in excess of limitations prescribed therein.